Prisoner (TV series): Sweden

-The series was shown in Sweden where it was a cult broadcast on TV4, from 7 September 1994 and entitled Kvinnofängelset (The Women's Prison). a fan club organised a regular get together and collected several thousands of signatures from fans to repeat the series in again, which TV4 did so in 2000, After the series ended that year, work began to persuade the network to repeat the series a third time.
+The series was shown in Sweden where it was a cult broadcast on TV4, from 7 September 1994 and entitled Kvinnofängelset (The Women's Prison).
+A fan club organised a regular get together and collected several thousands of signatures from fans to repeat the series in again, which TV4 did so in 2000, After the series ended that year, work began to persuade the network to repeat the series a third time.
 The network originally screened the series three times a week (Tuesday, Thursday and Saturday) in the late night program slot of 1 a.m., with the final episode airing on 3 February 2000.

 During the repeat run from 2000 until October 2004, the network screening was four times a week (Monday to Thursday) at 2:15 a.m.
 The episodes were then repeated on weekends with both the Monday and Tuesday episode on Saturday and the Wednesday and Thursday episodes on Sunday.

 The second rerun began in May 2014, by station TV4 Guld and again airing Monday through to Thursdays, and screening at 10:00 p.m., with episode 32 on July 3.

 The broadcast schedule was later changed to five nights a week airing at midnight.
 Season 8 began broadcasting Sjuan in September 2017 at 3:00 p.m.

 Other countries

 In New Zealand, Prisoner was first shown on TV2 on Monday 2 March 1981 and aired up to four afternoons a week, Monday to Thursday, at 2:30 p.m. before moving to twice a week, Mondays and Tuesdays, in the same timeslot by October 1985.
 On Monday 9 February 1987, the series was moved to TV One and continued to air Mondays and Tuesdays at around 2:30 p.m. until Thursday 23 July 1987 when it aired only on Thursdays in that slot.
 The final episode of Prisoner was broadcast on Friday 16 September 1988 at 2:35 p.m.
 The series was rerun on Orange and, later, Sky 1.

 In South Africa, public television network SABC 1 began airing the series in 1998, screening Thursday nights at 9 p.m. and a repeat showing on Fridays at 10:45; it was cancelled on 2 October 2000, after episode 156.

 In Brazil, Prisoner aired as As Prisioneiras around the end of 1980 and early 1981 by TVS (since renamed SBT).
-The show was dubbed into Brazilian Portuguese locally by TVS and was cancelled after episode 82 had screened.
+The show was dubbed into Brazilian Portuguese locally by TVS and was cancelled after episode 82 had aired.
+The series was aired again on TV Corcovado (now CNT Rio de Janeiro) in 1987.